julianchurchill/text-adventure/README.md

 - [FEATURE] Add ability to show inventory
 - [FEATURE] Add ability navigate between locations using the four edges of the screen

+- [STORY] Find a man manacled to a rock.
+If you use the multitool and the man, the man reacts and cowers.
+   - Find an axe handle and an axe head.
+Use with each other to make a blunt pick axe.
+   - Find an axe sharpener, use it on the pick axe.
+   - Use the pick axe to chip away at the rock and free the man.
+   - Man is free but looks lost, you must give him a map found by examining a table in a nearby room to help him get back to town.
+   - Get another ruby.
 - [STORY] Take clock face to top of clock tower and use with clock mechanism and minute hand and hour hand.
 Get some rubies as points and a hint as to what to do next - opens up a new area near the mine.
 - [STORY] Use the skeleton key to unlock the clock tower.
 - [STORY] Pick up minute hand from outside the clock tower.